ProFormA/proformaxml/Whitepaper.md

 ## 7 The Submission Part

 Students provide submissions to tasks, usually by uploading them to an LMS.
-A submissions contains all parts necessary to grade a submission for a given task.
+A student's submission is embraced by a *submission* XML document that contains all parts necessary to grade a student's submission for a given task.

-The task that the submission is for is part of the submission.
+The task that the submission is for is part of the submission XML document.
 The grading-hints may also be included, which, if specified, override the task's default version of the grading-hints.
 This is followed by the actual submission files, along with the submission context, such as LMS and submitting student details.
 At the end is the result specification as requested by the LMS.

 ###### Code-Beispiel